Spruce needle rust

 - At the end of the growing season, infected spruce needles often turn yellow and in most cases fall off.

-- During winter, the fungus that causes witches' brooms and needle infection can overwinter within the infected spruce branches.
+- During winter, the fungus that causes witches' brooms and needle infection can overwinter in the infected spruce branches.
 All other spruce needle rust fungi overwinter in the alternate host plant.

 How to manage spruce needle rust